JetBrains/guide/site/java/tutorials/creating-live-templates/index.md

   - java
   - livetemplates
 author: hs
-subtitle: How you can use live templates to get IntelliJ IDEA to write more code for you
+subtitle: How you can use live templates to get IntelliJ IDEA to write more code for you.
 thumbnail: ./thumbnail.png
 tutorialItems:
   - ./introduction/